kevinoh45TuD/pp1_zoo_website/README.md

 - An article on GitHub was used to help with creating this README doc [Article](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 - An article outlining a CSS fix for error created from nav toggle [Article](https://css-tricks.com/inclusively-hidden/)
+- An article used to help with creating more responsive site images [Article](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images)

 [Back to top](#central-zoo)